Sadhvi Sharma

 App reviews as research data

 1-star reviews were the richest source of real user pain.
-No single user was fully satisfied despite 5M downloads — a signal that the core UX model was broken, not just rough around the edges.
+No single user was fully satisfied despite 5M downloads — a signal that the core UX model was broken.

 🧮